Jizan-Rehman/Esp32-projects/stepper_motor-DriverCircuit/README.md

 # Stepper Motor Driver (Wokwi Simulation)

-This project demonstrates stepper motor control using an A4988 driver and Arduino UNO in the Wokwi simulator.
+This project demonstrates stepper motor control using an A4988 driver and Esp32 in the Wokwi simulator.

 🔗 **Wokwi Project Link:** https://wokwi.com/projects/444588401819542529